plaudev/ParseHerokuPushNotification/README.md

 Everything on Heroku begins with Express, at least in everything I've seen in the past few days.

 Then the Parse Server is cued up to launch.
 I print the environment variables in the console just to see what is there so I could set up the .env file appropriately.
 They are all the same ones Rob & Geir told us to set up.
 It is worth stressing that I tried to rely on environment variables as much as possible to preventing hardcoding things in this file.

+One of the most important configuration settings for the Parse API is Parse.serverURL.
+You will see that it is being set up in index.js as follows:

+  serverURL: (process.env.PARSER_SERVER_URL || process.env.SERVER_URL ) + process.env.PARSE_MOUNT

+This sets up the Parse.serverURL configuration locally as something like "http://localhost:XXXX/parse" (where XXXX is the port number Parse will listen to) and on Heroku as "https://yourAppName.herokuapp.com" (where "yourAppName" is your app's name on Heroku).
+This is why in #2.2.5 the PARSER_SERVER_URL and/or SERVER_URL must NOT include "/parse" at the end as the PARSE_MOUNT is being appended explicitly.
 The:

   var api = new ParseServer({...})